 Do I need an attorney if I have been charged with a drug crime in Arizona?

 You need in attorney if you do not understand the Arizona drug crime laws.
 It would be in your best interest to get qualified and experienced Arizona drug crime legal assistance to fight a conviction.
 Consult My AZ Criminal Defense Lawyers to review your case in order to avoid or lessen a conviction for a drug crime.

 What drug crimes would be considered a federal offense in Arizona?

 Federal charges for a drug crime can occur if drugs are moved across state or international borders.
-Also, federal charges may be added if any type of mail, fax, or email was used in the crime.
-In some cases the FBI, FDA, or ATF will be involved in the investigation, and federal charges tend to have more severe penalties.
+Also, they may add federal charges if any type of mail, fax, or email was used in the crime.
+In some cases the investigation involves the FBI, FDA, or ATF, and federal charges tend to have more severe penalties.
 If your case may be a federal offense, this is a serious situation and you should enlist the help of a very capable and experienced Arizona drug crime defense lawyer right away.

 Will I serve prison time for a drug trafficking charge?

-There are defense options that should be explored by a drug crime attorney.
-My AZ Criminal Defense Lawyers have experience defending clients charged with drug trafficking.
-Every case needs to be evaluated to reveal defense opportunities to seek dismissal of charges.
-To make sure your rights are being protected, and so that you can get the best possible outcome for your case, contact an attorney.
+A drug crime attorney should explore defense options.
+In particular, My AZ Criminal Defense Lawyers have experience defending clients charged with drug trafficking.
+Every case needs to go through an evaluation to reveal defense opportunities to seek dismissal of charges.
+To protect your rights, and so that you can get the best possible outcome for your case, contact an attorney.

 Why choose My AZ Criminal Defense Lawyers to represent my drug crime case?

-Our team is dedicated to providing affordable, expert legal representation for drug crimes.
-We know the courts, the judges, the law, and can defend a case in state or federal court:
+Our team dedicate themselves to providing affordable, expert legal representation for drug crimes.
+We also know the courts, the judges, the law, and can defend a case in state or federal court for DRUG: